Desbordante/desbordante-core/README_PYPI.md

 The **Validation** task is different: it is designed to check whether a specified pattern *instance* is present in a given dataset.
 This task not only returns True or False, but it also explains why the instance does not hold (e.g. it can list table rows with conflicting values).

+For some patterns Desbordante supports a **dynamic** task variant.
+The distiguishing feature of dynamic algorithms compared to classic (static) algorithms is that after a result is obtained, the table can be changed and a dynamic algorithm will update the result based just on those changes instead of processing the whole table again.
+As a result, they can be up to several orders of magnitude faster than classic (static) ones in some situations.

 The currently supported data patterns are:
 * Functional dependency variants:
     - Exact functional dependencies (discovery and validation)
     - Approximate functional dependencies, with g<sub>1</sub> metric (discovery and validation)
     - Probabilistic functional dependencies, with PerTuple and PerValue metrics (discovery)
+    - Dynamic validation of exact and approximate functional dependencies
 * Graph functional dependencies (validation)
 * Conditional functional dependencies (discovery)
 * Inclusion dependencies (discovery)